citesmike-code/GLMM-2025-unweighted-model/README.md

 ### Current Reports

-## To be updated with new report 2003-2023
+## To be updated with new report 2003-2024

-This GitHub repository includes the code to generate the PIKE trend analysis for 2003-2023.
-The findings of the analysis are reported in 2023, SC77 Doc.
+This GitHub repository includes the code to generate the PIKE trend analysis for 2003-2024.
+The findings of the analysis are reported in 2025, SC77 Doc.
 63.1 (page 14). <a href="https://cites.org/sites/default/files/documents/E-SC77-63-01.pdf"> Click here to view the doucument.</a>

 ### Previous Reports
+The Bayesian GLMM (unweighted) approach is used to report PIKE trends in the previous MIKE report: <i>Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2023</i>, released by the CITES Secretariat in December 2024. <a href="https://cites.org/sites/default/files/documents/E-SC78-65-01.pdf"> Click here to see the report.</a>

 The Bayesian GLMM (unweighted) approach is used to report PIKE trends in the previous MIKE report: <i>Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2022</i>, released by the CITES Secretariat in September 2023. <a href="https://cites.org/sites/default/files/documents/E-SC77-63-01-R2_0.pdf"> Click here to see the report.</a>

 The Bayesian GLMM (unweighted) approach is used to report PIKE trends in the previous MIKE report: <i>REPORT ON MONITORING THE ILLEGAL KILLING OF ELEPHANTS (MIKE)</i>, released by the CITES Secretariat in June 2022. <a href="https://cites.org/sites/default/files/documents/COP/19/agenda/E-CoP19-66-05.pdf"> Click here to see the report.</a>